AdamBartlett7/Ford-Cars-Regression-Model/README.md

 - The dataset was sourced from - https://www.kaggle.com/datasets/adhurimquku/ford-car-price-prediction

 Results
+- From the data analysis and visualisations I found out that Mustangs are the most expensive model on average while Fiestas have the best MPG.
+- Also as expected the average price gradually increased with the newer production year.
+Cars produced in 2010 had and average price of $5000.
+  While the most recent cars produced in 2020 had an average price of $19,000.
+- However the same gradual increase was not seen in average MPG.
+The highest average MPG was in 2015 and 2016 with 61MPG.
+  After 2016 the average dropped back down into the 50s.
+- Some other findings were seeing the spread of mileage for petrol and diesel cars.
+Diesel cars had a much larger range and higher 50th and 75th percentile values.
+- Also I looked into the spread of price for each type of transmission and found that automatic cars had the higher 25th, 50th and 75th values followed by semi-automatics.

-- Some key insights from the linear regression models were that the features which most postively impacted the car price were production year and engine size.
-While the features which negatively impacted price were mileage and mpg.
+- Some key insights from the linear regression models were that the features which most postively impacted (increased) the car price were production year and engine size.
+While the features which negatively impacted (decreased) the price were mileage and mpg.
 - Out of the three models contructed the first model which included all the features performed the best.
 - With these scores on the testing set
    - R-squared : 0.855